 Each carabiner style has (or had) a purpose and a scenario where it performs better than any other shape – though that difference usually only matters in niche situations, like racking your nuts as a trad climber, or holding aiders as an aid climber.

-So, the bottom lines are similar to the top line: The majority of your non-locking carabiners will be Offset D shaped, while your locking carabiners will likely be Pear/HMS for belaying and/or making anchor power points.
-Offset D locking carabiners can be a lighter alternative and will work well with mechanical belay devices but don’t tend to work well with traditional tube style devices or newer tube style brake assist devices).
+Our bottom line is similar to our top line: The majority of your non-locking carabiners will be Offset D shaped, while your locking carabiners will likely be Pear/HMS for belaying and/or making anchor power points.
+Exception: Offset D locking carabiners can be a lighter alternative to Pear/HMS and will work well with mechanical belay devices but don’t tend to work well with traditional tube style devices or newer tube style brake assist devices).

 Share